Kotlin/dokka/docs/topics/dokkatoo-migration.md

    If your project does not have a `gradle.properties` file, create one in the root directory of your project.

-3. In the Gradle tool window, click the **Reload** button to sync the project in IntelliJ IDEA.
-This ensures the new DSL options and plugin configurations are properly applied.
+3. Sync your project with Gradle to ensure the new plugin is properly applied:

+   * If you use IntelliJ IDEA, click the **Reload** button from the Gradle tool window.
+   * If you use Android Studio, select **File** | **Sync Project with Gradle Files**.

 ## Migrate your project

-After updating the Dokka Gradle plugin to v2, follow the migration steps that accommodate your project requirements.
+After updating the Dokka Gradle plugin to v2, follow the migration steps applicable to your project.

 ### Adjust configuration options

 DGP v2 introduces some changes in the Gradle configuration options.
-In the `build.gradle.kts` file, adjust the configuration options applicable to your project setup:
+In the `build.gradle.kts` file, adjust the configuration options according to your project setup:

-* **New top-level DSL configuration:** Replace the old configuration syntax that uses multiple tasks and blocks with the new top-level `dokka {}` DSL configuration.
+* **New top-level DSL configuration:** Replace the old configuration syntax with the new top-level `dokka {}` DSL configuration.
 For example:

   Previous configuration: